kasldfh/screenkey/README.rst

   8/12/24% of the screen size.
 When "fixed" positioning is used, size is ignored and the font will fill the available height of the output window.

+Width:
+   Width of the output window.
+Set as a percentage (1-100) of the total screen wi   dth.
+Output window will be centered on screen.
+Defaults to 100.

 Keyboard mode:
   Choose the translation method of keyboard events.